wlerin/feralfilehosting/Feral Wiki/Software/Owncloud - Basic setup/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Owncloud%20-%20Basic%20setup/1.png)

-And that is basically it.
+### Using Owncloud with the valid SSL URL format instead of the default.

-If you want to be able to use the valid SSL URL with owncloud you must make this edit.
+If you want to be able to use the valid SSL URL with owncloud you must make these edits.

 Inside your `/owncloud` installation is a folder called `config` and inside this is a file called `config.php`.

-So the relative path to to this file from your server root will be
+So the relative path to to this file from your server root will be:

 ~~~
 owncloud/config/config.php
 ~~~

-Open this file with a text editor and add these new options.
+Open this file with a text editor and add these new options:

 ~~~
   'overwritehost' => 'server.feralhosting.com',